boveus/mission-control/README.md

 ###### Configure Github
 * You should configure github to have your branches (such as `master`) set to protected along with required status checks being enabled.
 You can view and manage your projects settings at Settings => Branches

+## .mission-control.yml Format

+See the [example .mission-control.yml](https://github.com/calendly/mission-control/blob/master/example/.mission-control.yaml) to understand the basic layout and options that are allowed.

+Notes:
+* Users is required and indicates which users can provide this approval
+* Name is used to provide context in the Github Status
+* Count is optional and defaults to `1` if not provided.
+* Paths is optional and defaults to `*` if not provided.
+* Paths uses the gitignore pathspec syntax.

 ## Contributing to Mission Control